tjmehta/rabbitmq-schema/README.md

 var binding = bindings[0]
 binding.source // source exchange, RabbitSchema
-binding.destination // destination exchange or queue, RabbitSchema binding.routingPattern // optional, routing pattern for direct or topic queue
+binding.destination // destination exchange or queue, RabbitSchema binding.routingPattern // routing pattern for direct or topic queue
 // Get direct bindings in the topology,
-//   returned bindings contain `source` and `destination` RabbitSchema instances var directBindings = schema.getDirectBindings()
+//   returned bindings contain `source` and `destination` RabbitSchema instances var directBindings = schema.getDirectBindings() // [ /* queue0 */ ]
-// if schema is an exchange is will return the "direct" children
+// Get a queue by name (in entire topology),
+//   returns queue RabbitSchema var queue = schema.getQueueByName('queue0')
+// Get an exchange by name (in entire topology),
+//   returns exchange RabbitSchema var queue = schema.getExchangeByName('exchange0')
-//   bindings of that exchange
+// Validate a message by exchange and routingKey
+//   will find all queues the message makes it to
+//   and validate the message against all the `messageSchema`s schema.validateMessage('exchange0', 'foo.bar.key', { foo: 1 })
+// Also works with direct queues, by providing queue name schema.validateMessage('queue0', { foo: 1 })
 ```

 # Usage